Bullet (typography)

 Lists made with bullets are called bulleted lists.
 The HTML element name for a bulleted list is "unordered list", because the list items are not arranged in numerical order (as they would be in a numbered list).

 "Bullet points"

 Items—known as "bullet points"—may be short phrases, single sentences, or of paragraph length.
 Bulleted items are not usually terminated with a full stop unless they are complete sentences.
 In some cases, however, the style guide for a given publication may call for every item except the last one in each bulleted list to be terminated with a semicolon, and the last item with a full stop.
 It is correct to terminate any bullet point with a full stop if the text within that item consists of one full sentence or more.
 Bullet points are usually used to highlight list elements.

-Example of use for a bullet point list
+History

+The 1950 New York News Type Book is credited as the first style guide to include a defined use for bullets.
+The Type Book described it as a typographic device to be used as an "Accessory" alongside asterisks, checks, and other marks available to people making advertisements for the News.
+The book "neither discusses the function of bullets in advertisements nor distinguishes them from any of the other items in the 'accessories' category", but can be seen to use them as a form of dinkus in an advertising panel.